afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

 Available on Bluetooth devices only.

-If you have two or more BLE devices using ESP32 open simwheel firmware, **all of them will show the same display name, because they share the same hardware ID**.
+If you have two or more BLE devices using the ESP32 open source sim wheel firmware, **all of them will show the same display name, because they share the same hardware ID**.

 If you need two or more devices to exhibit a different display name,